 “They look very sturdy.
 And the toes are nice and square.
 Are they comfortable?”

 “Hai.
 Shoe comfortable.
 Very comfortable.”
-The long word with its r and l always twisted her tongue.
+The long word with its r always twisted her tongue.

 “Women wear such awful shoes.
 Ruin their feet.”
 He turned as three scantily clad teenage girls giggled their way down the stairs.
 He began his next question while his eyes still followed them along the platform.
 “You don’t wear high heels, do you?”